 Plaintiff(s): Hodes &, Nauser MDs, P.A.,, Herbert C. Hodes, M.D., and Traci Lynn Nauser, M.D.

 We filed our complaint in state court on June 1, 2015.
-The judge granted the Plaintiffs\' request for a temporary injunction on June 25, 2015.
-The law is blocked while the case proceeds.
+The trial court granted our request for a temporary injunction on June 25, 2015 and the law has remained blocked while the case proceeds.
 The State appealed the the temporary injunction and oral argument took place in front of the full Kansas Court of Appeals on December 9.
 On January 22, 2016, the Court of Appeals upheld the district court's decision, ruling that Kansas women have a right to abortion under the Kansas Constitution.
-The State filed an appeal of the decision with the Kansas Supreme Court and, after the Plaintiffs\' agreed that the case should be reviewed, the Court granted the appeal on April 11.
-The two parties will file their briefs with the Kansas Supreme Court by the end of June.
-Oral argument took place on March 16, 2017.
-Awaiting a ruling.
+The State filed an appeal of the decision with the Kansas Supreme Court and oral argument took place on March 16, 2017.